jduckles/2014-04-04-oklahoma/lessons/thw-git/local.md

     $ git diff

-A summarized version of this output can be output with the --stat flag :

-    $ git diff --stat

 To see only the differences in a certain path, try:

     $ git diff HEAD -- [path]

-To see what IS staged for commit (that is, what will be committed if you type git commit without the -a flag), you can try :

-    $ git diff --cached

 ## git log : Viewing the History